ISO TC 327: Everything You Need to Know

 Timing varies, but we anticipate that it will take up to three years to create the initial standard, with annual maintenance thereafter.
 Chuck Muehlbauer has accepted a five-year term as chair of this technical committee, so he will be serving through 2025.

 What is the Natural Stone Institute’s role in all of this?

 The Natural Stone Institute is one of the main organizations driving the process of creating this standard.
 We are working alongside ANSI, the official secretariat of this initiative.

 What publications will be used to create this standard?

 Over 150 technical documents from ISO member countries will be considered and/or incorporated into this new standard.
 We expect that significant content from our Dimension Stone Design Manual (DSDM) will be included, as well as excerpts from our Natural Stone Supplier-to-Buyer Manual, which is a companion to the DSDM that offers best practices for domestic and international suppliers and buyers of natural stone addressing sales transactions and common misunderstandings.

 How much is this going to cost?
 Where is the money coming from?

 This will cost approximately $220,000 USD annually.
-These costs will be underwritten by the Natural Stone Foundation.
+A portion of these costs are being underwritten by the Natural Stone Foundation.
 Members are encouraged to make a contribution to the Foundation to get behind this important initiative.